falsandtru/pjax-api/README.md

 * Faster by preloading
 * Network Load Balancing by CsLB
-* Sync the HEAD element, such as CSS, SCRIPT, RSS
+* Sync the head content, such as CSS, SCRIPT, RSS
 * Disabling update itemes such as URL, TITLE
 * Resolution of pjax common problems
 * etc...